-- Objectives: a) Develop a preservation strategy for at-risk projects,

-- b) Maintain and update an at-risk project inventory and aid at-risk project owners.

-- Agency: City of Arvin CDD

-- Financing: General Fund

-- Time Frame: Monitored annually 2017-2023
+Objectives: a) Develop a preservation strategy for at-risk projects, b) Maintain and update an at-risk project inventory and aid at-risk project owners.
+Agency: City of Arvin CDD Financing: General Fund Time Frame: Develop at-risk preservation strategy in 2017 and monitor at-risk projects annually during the 2017-2023 period.

-8. Preserving Mobilehome Parks
+9. Preserving Mobilehome Parks